-The change in fine sediment (<2mm diameter) bed cover must not increase exceed 10 %.
+There must be no discernible change in fine sediment (<2mm diameter) bed cover.

 The concentration of dissolved oxygen in water shall exceed 80% of saturation concentration.

 There shall be no bacterial or fungal slime growths visible to the naked eye as obvious plumose growths or mats.
 Note that this standard also applies to within the zone of reasonable mixing for a discharge.